April 4th Municipal Run-Off Election

-If the judges cannot locate a voter registration record for a person in that precinct, the judges:
+A: If the judges cannot locate a voter registration record for a person in that precinct, the judges may:

-a) May perform a "citywide search" in the Electronic Poll Book to determine if the voter is in a different precinct.
-If so, the judges may write down or text to you the name and address of the polling place for that precinct; or,
+- Perform a "citywide search" in the Electronic Poll Book to determine if the voter is in a different precinct.
+If so, the judges will tell you your correct precinct polling place and address; or,

-b) May try to verify that the person's address is within the precinct by looking at the precinct map, precinct outline, poll list or by calling the registration hotline.
+- Try to verify that the address is in the precinct by looking at the precinct map, precinct outline, poll list or by calling the registration hotline.

-Casting a Provisional Ballot in the wrong precinct can and does result in all or some of the selections on that ballot NOT being counted.
-For this reason, voters should go to the correct polling place when directed.
+Casting a Provisional Ballot in the wrong precinct may result in all or some of the selections on that ballot NOT being counted.
+That is why voters should go to the correct polling place when directed.